Joel Fry (politician)

-Nelson Joel Fry (born June 18, 1974) is the Iowa State Representative from the 24th District.
-A Republican, he has served in the Iowa House of Representatives since 2011.
-Fry was born in Des Moines, Iowa and was raised and resides in Osceola.
+Nelson Joel Fry (born June 18, 1974) is a former Iowa State Representative from the 24th District.
+A Republican, he served in the Iowa House of Representatives from 2011 to 2025.
+Fry was born in Des Moines, Iowa, and was raised and resides in Osceola.
 He has a B.A. from Simpson College a M.S.W. and an Aging Studies Certificate from the University of Iowa School of Social Work.

 As of January 2013, Fry serves on several committees in the Iowa House – the Administration and Rules, Education, Human Resources, Labor, and Public Safety committees.
 He also serves as an Assistant Leader for the House Republican caucus.

 Biography

 Fry was born in Des Moines, Iowa, and raised in Osceola.
 He is a strong advocate for the rights of adoptive parents.
 He is the adoptive parent of five children.

 In 2018, Rep. Fry's brother, Kenny Fry and wife Kelly were arrested on charges stemming from their abuse and neglect of their two children adopted from Ghana.
 In 2019, the couple pled guilty.